0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 ./Setup.sh && ./GenerateProjectFiles.sh && make
 ```

-When the installation is running, a windows could appear asking about Unreal Engine types, select Yes.
+When the installation is running, a window could appear asking about Unreal Engine types, select Yes.

 4. Open the Editor to check that Unreal Engine has been installed properly, do this with this command.